mlai-bonn/SeminarDeepLearning/s05_ConvolutionalNetworks.md

 The kernel also takes fewer parameters to represent as vectors.
 If the kernel is w elements wide in each dimension, then a multidimensional convolution requires O (wd) runtime and parameter storage space, while separable convolution requires O(w × d) runtime and parameter storage space.

-### If one tries to visualize the kernel after training what does it actually store?

-The kernel store the features of the image that are useful for detection or classification of images based on the model requirement.

-### How is correlation between pixels far apart captured?

-Both convolution and pooling are responsible for this by increasing the receptive field as we go deeper.

-### Can convolutional networks process input of different sizes?
+### Can convolutional networks process inputs of different sizes?

 Yes, since convolution deals with a small part of an input at a time instead of the input as a whole it can process inputs of different sizes.
 The only thing we should care about is that the following fully-connected layer always receives the same number of input units.